HLStefanov/sap-experiment/README.md

 # sap-experiment
 Line switching app made for SAP project
 A file processing application made with JavaFX, created for a SAP project, given to students at FCST of TU-Sofia.
+Name - L-Switch - this is the I use throughout the packages of this project, to refer to the project itself.

 ## Requirements
 Java 14,